philerooski/mwl/higgs/README.md

 There were two parts to my grid search process:

 1. An all-encompassing grid search.
 This was meant to let me choose the "general" hyperparameters of my model.
-I defined a general hyperparameter to be any parameter that was not ```n_estimator``` (the number of trees, more on this in second item below).
+I defined a general hyperparameter to be any parameter that was not ```n_estimators``` (the number of trees, more on this in second item below).
 As a scoring metric, I used the area under an ROC curve (AUC) because I was not yet concerned with obtaining the best possible accuracy, I was only interested in obtaining a classifier (with some given set of general hyperparameters) that was most likely to perform well on holdout data.
 The optimal model had an AUC score of 0.784±0.015 and the following parameters:
 ```
     {'learning_rate': 0.02,
      'loss': 'exponential',